All Episodes

 And I kept trying to tell people that they don't mean anything yet.

-Uh the delegate counties in Obama's favor.
+The delegate count is in Obama's favor.

-Clearly, uh the polls have a little bit more relevance today than they would have had nine months ago.
+Clearly, the polls have a little bit more relevance today than they would have had nine months ago.

 But there's a lot of things that you have to factor in here that polls do not measure.

-And how Mrs. and Mrs. Clinton is attempting to wrest delegates away from Obama.
+And that is the inner workings of the Democrat Party and how Mrs. Clinton is attempting to wrest delegates away from Obama.

 And by the way, I'm sure he's trying to do the same thing.